Automattic/custom-metadata/README.md

 ## 0.8 (currently under development)

-* allow fieldtypes that save as multiples but don't display as cloneable or multiples
+* allow field types that save as multiples but don't display as cloneable or multiples
 * added the `taxonomy_checkbox` field
 * made use of the `selected()` and `checked()` functions in WordPress instead of clumsy if statements
 * limit or exclude groups and fields using a custom callback